Skip to main content

 Before you start: what to expect

 Labs are optional, not required.
-Your clinician bases treatment on your exposure history plus symptoms.
+Your provider bases treatment on your exposure history plus symptoms.
 If you know you've been in a water-damaged building and you're experiencing multiple symptoms across different body systems (fatigue, brain fog, joint pain, gut issues, etc.), that's often enough information to begin.

 Expect a 6-12 month journey.
 Most patients who follow the protocol consistently report improvements within the first 8 weeks, with continued progress as they move through each phase.